flatironinstitute/dendro-old/doc/iac_aws_batch.md

 ## Provision App-specific infrastructure with Boto3

 For every Dendro App installed on a Dendro Compute Resource, an AWS Batch Job Definition must be created.
-This is done automatically by the Dendro Daemon.
+This is done automatically by the Dendro Compute Resource Controller.

 ## Extra - Simple File Manager for Amazon EFS